JACT Latin Summer School (www.latincamp.co.uk)

 Please see our website for full details and quick online application.

-We have a strong line in supporting university students who have begun, or are about to begin, Latin at university.
-This could of course just as easily be postgraduates or even lecturers from classical or other disciplines who for whatever reason are starting or have recently started Latin as adults.
-(We have for example had American university professors with us as students.)
+We have a strong line in supporting students who have begun, or are about to begin, Latin at school or university.
 Our aim, in short, is to support the Latin learning of as many students as possible, regardless of experience or background.
 Our main focus (other than for the complete beginners) is on increasing fluency and reading more widely, providing an additional confidence in the language and interest in the literature.
 The tutors are all highly qualified subject specialists, of whom almost all are practising Classics teachers from some of the UK’s leading schools.

 Students all receive three formal teaching sessions per day and are expected to work in between these sessions preparing as instructed by their course tutors.